Computers Overview

 This page describes the engineering changes made subsequent to the first shipments of MFX.
 (The firmware page describes minor enhancements to the firmware, the focus on this page is purely hardware.)

-When MFX was released, the world was still in the grip of the Covid pandemic and electronic parts that were previously cheap and in plentiful supply suddenly became scarce and correspondingly most expensive.
+When MFX was released, the world was still in the grip of the Covid pandemic and electronic parts that were previously cheap and in plentiful supply suddenly became scarce and correspondingly more expensive.
 It was hoped that as the global situation improved, things would return to something more like normality, but, even by early 2024, that hadn't happened.
 The FPGA modules had increased significantly in price, and although many Chinese sellers were advertising as having them in stock, when orders were placed, they frequently failed to deliver, and when they did, the quality was variable, with many having faulty I/O, most likely due to poor quality assembly, or possibly the use of factory reject FPGA chips.
 Something needed to be done if MFX was going to continue without a major redesign . . . . .

 Ralf Thelen, the designer of a number of hardware projects for legacy pinball machines, had used the same FPGA development board for a number of his projects and had experienced the same quality issues that I had.
 As he notes on his website, "Because of this I made a 99% copy of the [Cyclone II Development] board which can be fully assembled by JLCPCB."
 Ralf described this and included links to his repository containing the design files on this page of his website, lisy.dev.